Outreach and Widening Participation

 - 97.9% of our young, full-time undergraduates are from state schools.
 Of these, 13.8% are from areas designated as low participation neighbourhoods

 - On our foundation degree courses, 99.4% of young, full-time students are from state schools, and 15.6% are from low-participation neighbourhoods

 - 19% of our mature full-time foundation degree undergraduate students are from low participation areas within the West Midlands

 Bringing the real world into the classroom.
-Our outreach events are designed with you in mind by incorporating hands-on workshops and guest speaker lectures delivered by industry experts.
+Our outreach events are designed to ensure you get the most out of the event.
+We include hands-on workshops, guest speakers and lectures are delivered by industry experts.
 This is your chance to find out more about and experience different career paths to see what suits you, discover what Higher Education is and what part it could play in making your dream career a reality.